 - Reference Library

 - Private chat with other users of EM-COP

 - Creation of Public Warnings and publishing to the Vic Emergency website and app

 EM-COP was officially launched in November 2016 and is being used to manage large-scale incidents and the delivery of public warnings and information.

-EM-COP currently has over 7000 users across more than 170 agencies, organisations and government entities right across the state.
+EM-COP currently has almost 10,000 users across more than 170 agencies, organisations and government entities right across the state.
 Through being able to access a common operating picture, everyone involved in emergency management is better able to collaborate with each other, improving efficiency, decision-making and operational activities